MewsSystems/developers/README.md

 want to do a spike of that before committing to doing it with production code.
 Because I'm doing this in my free time I thought that try this new approach would make the challenge a bit more interesting for myself.

-I've focused on creating a small subset of components to show that I can create some basic components here, but I would normally consider adopting a component library such as shadcn/ui for some of the asic components
+I've focused on creating a small subset of components to show that I can work with basic HTML and think about semantic markup, but I would normally consider adopting a component library such as shadcn/ui for some of the basic components.